120090049/auto_landing/README.md

 **auto_landing** is a ros package for UAV tracking and landing job in a simulated ocean environment.
 I hope this project can provide simulation assistance for the research of collaborative mission of unmanned aerial vehicle (**UAV**)  and unmanned surface vehicle (**USV**) in our college's lab (CUHKSZ AIRS).

 Currently, I have realized the landing of UAV on a shaking USV platform.
 The results can be seen from this [video](https://drive.google.com/file/d/1Du2hd4LyCqpviYpElHeEIIWHoj1bF2gY/view?usp=sharing).
-The whole work has been summarized in to a paper.
+The whole work has been summarized in to a paper (which will be published in IEEE RCAR this summer).

 ![0system.jpg](https://github.com/120090049/auto_landing/blob/master/pic/0system.jpg)